princjef/mageutil/bintool/README.md

 ))
 ```

-To provide isolation between projects and ensure that your project has access to the exact version of the tooling you desire\, the installed execuables are placed in a \./bin folder within your project\.
-This location can be customized using bintool\.WithFolder\(\)\.
-Paths are normalized for Windows\, so they should be specified as unix\-style paths\.
+To provide isolation between projects and ensure that your project has access to the exact version of the tooling you desire, the installed execuables are placed in a ./bin folder within your project.
+This location can be customized using bintool.WithFolder\(\).
+Paths are normalized for Windows, so they should be specified as unix\-style paths.

-When determining whether the version of the command is correct\, a command must be run to check the version against the expected one\.
-This varies from tool to tool\, but is assumed to be \`\{\{\.FullCmd\}\} \-\-version\` by default\.
-If your tool uses a different version command\, you can customize it using bintool\.WithVersionCmd\(\)\.
-The provided command is a template accepting all of the parameters defined above\.
+When determining whether the version of the command is correct, a command must be run to check the version against the expected one.
+This varies from tool to tool, but is assumed to be \`\{\{.FullCmd\}\} \-\-version\` by default.
+If your tool uses a different version command, you can customize it using bintool.WithVersionCmd\(\).
+The provided command is a template accepting all of the parameters defined above.

-If your archive and/or binary files use different extensions than the default ones provided\, you can customize them for your templates using bintool\.WithArchiveExt\(\) and bintool\.WithBinExt\(\)\, respectively\.
+If your archive and/or binary files use different extensions than the default ones provided, you can customize them for your templates using bintool.WithArchiveExt\(\) and bintool.WithBinExt\(\), respectively.

 ## Index